2014 Professional Training Program

 - ALL students must submit a resume and short video with their application, showing evidence of at least four years of current and continuous dance training in order to qualify for admission.
 Students enrolling in Level III (intermediate) technique classes must have at least four years of current and continuous training in the discipline; for Level IV (high intermediate) at least five years of current and continuous training in a performing arts high school or college dance program; and for Level V (advanced) six or more years of current and continuous training in a college/post college or professional setting with the ability to dance at a highly advanced level.

 - In order to insure space for everyone in classes you may register for no more than two technique classes and two from the remaining courses.

-- Students wishing to register for Contact: the Underscore or Choreo Lab II must document significant prior study.
+- Students wishing to register for Advanced Improvisation or Choreo Lab II must document significant prior study.

 - Students wishing to register for Modern Repertory must also enroll in a Modern IV or V technique class.
 See specific Repertory classes for details.

 - Students are strongly advised to submit their complete application package EARLY.

 - Admission and class placement occurs on a first-come, first-serve basis.
 Classes fill quickly and enrollment is limited!
 Students may elect to enroll part-time for one, two or three classes daily, but all students must enroll for the full three weeks and priority is given to full-time students.